1. Is enrollment limited?

 The goal of this program is to promote professionalism and prepare individuals with the knowledge, skills, and attitudes necessary to provide healthy, safe, and developmentally appropriate educational programs in a variety of settings for children from early infancy through preschool.
 The program courses direct and support the training necessary for students to work effectively with children in their very formative years.

-Any student, who has earned a high school diploma from an accredited institution or has passed the General Education Development test with scores meeting Florida standards, is eligible for admission to this program.
+Any student, who has earned a high school diploma from an accredited institution or has passed the General Education Development (GED) test with scores meeting Florida standards, is eligible for admission to this program.

 The admission process includes: